psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 & Gawaine, for the loue of thee
 euery one shall bee welcome to me."
 Sir Gawaine & the young Lady clere,
-the Bishopp weded 7 them in ffere ;
+the Bishopp weded `[wedded. — Madden.]` them in ffere ;

-stands up a proper man,

-and thanks Gawaine for deliver ing him from the witchcraft

-that 40 years ago trans formed him, so to be till a Knight of the Bound Table should cut his head off.

-" Christ reward you!

-Henceforth I'll kill no one;

-but every body shall be welcome to me.
-The Bishop marries Gawaine and
+`[stands up a proper man, and thanks Gawaine for delivering him from the witchcraft that 40 years ago transformed him, so to be till a Knight of the Round Table should cut his head off. " Christ reward you!
+Henceforth I'll kill no one; but every body shall be welcome to me."
+The Bishop marries Gawaine and ]`

-1 ? witchcraffts cast.
-Cast is the regu- till a Knight of the table round.— Skeat.

-lar word for a magical contrivance, and tho line is too short as it stands.
-Skeat,

-2 Madden omits the d. — F.

-3 I would read :

-by Nigromance thus was I bound,

-4 MS. snitten.— F.

-5 Madden reads woom, and notes woone ? — F.

-6 i. e. thro' me. — P.

-7 wedded. — Madden.

-T72

-the Carle's

-daughter.

-The Carle gives Kay a blood-red steed, and

-Gawaine's lady a white palfrey.
+`[the Carle's daughter.
+The Carle gives Kay a blood-red steed, and Gawaine's lady a white palfrey.
 Then he bids Gawaine go to Arthur and ask him to dine with him next day.
 Gawaine goes singing with his lady, and tells Arthur his adventures.
 Kay gives Arthur the Carle's invitation.
-Arthur and his company ride off,
+Arthur and his company ride off,]`

-the carle gaue him l for his wedding
+the carle gaue him `[Sc. the bishop.— P.]` for his wedding

-a staff e, miter,2 & a ringe.
+a staffe, miter, `[a staff, a miter, &c. — P.]` & a ringe.

-he gaue Sir Kay, that angry "Knight,
+he gaue Sir Kay, that angry Knight,
 a blood red steede, & a wight.
 he gaue his daughter, the sooth to say,
 an ambling white palfrey,